-Teams will spend the first five minutes of practice fostering an environment of cooperation, trust, and fun through interactive games that get the players ready for practice.
-This playbook will demonstrate one game for each practice.
+Spend your first five minutes of practice fostering an environment of cooperation, trust, and fun through interactive games that get the players ready for practice.
+Our curriculum provides one game for each practice.

-(30-35 minutes) Learn second!
+(15-20 minutes) Learn second!

-Teams will transition from a warmup into the practice portion with players.
-Coaches should take this opportunity to encourage players as they are challenged to develop through different exercises laid out in the curriculum.
-Players should experience success and challenge as a part of their growth individually.
-As a coach, keep spirits high while providing instruction.
+Transition from your warmup in to the practice portion of your time with your players.
+Take this opportunity to encourage players as they are challenged to develop through different exercises laid out in the curriculum.
+Players should experience success and improvement as a part of their growth individually.
+Your job as the coach is to keep their spirits high while also providing short instruction.
+Their greatest teacher, will be the experiences they encounter through the drills and games.